n2vram/datahammer/README.rst

 - In order to allow accessing arbitrary ITEM attributes uses the dot notation, **public functions start with a single underscore**, in contrast to typical Python conventions.
 See `Functions`_.

-- It uses a **list** as its top-level container, and will convert a **tuple** or most generators into a **list**.
+- It uses a **list** as its top-level container, and will convert a **tuple** and some generators into a **list**.

 - When constructed with a single ITEM, that item will be wrapped in a **list** and *most* operations will be identitical to having been constructed with a list with that single ITEM.

-- It uses '.' access of  *dict* members and for attributes, the response is typically **None** if there is no such key or attribute (no *KeyError* or *AttributeError* is raised).
+- It uses '.' to access *dict* members or object attributes, using **None** for items where there is no key or attribute with the specified name, thus no *KeyError* or *AttributeError* will be raised.

-- Math and comparison operators work on the contained items, and return a new container with the results.
+- Almost all operations will silently ignore items that do not have a member with the "intended" key, attribute or index.

-- There is a **Mutator** class returned by the **_mutator()** function that allow modifying the data in-place for some, but not all, of the
+- There is a **Mutator** class returned by the **_mutator()** function that is designed to allow modifying the data in-place for some of the
   `Augmented Assignment statements <https://docs.python.org/3/reference/simple_stmts.html#grammar-token-augmented_assignment_stmt>`_.

 Known Issues
 ^^^^^^^^^^^^